from-nibly/resume/books-i-love.md

 things aren't magically better at stuff, they are just more persistent and thoughtful about what they are doing.
 Ultimately shipping creative work doesn't have a manual.
 If it had one it wouldn't be creative.

+## Other Books I've read / am reading

+_in no particular order_

+- The Phoenix Project
+- Hunt Gather Parent
+- Critical Chain
+- Beyond the Goal
+- How to talk so little kids will listen
+- Team Topologies
+- The 4 Stages of Psychological Safety
+- Giftology
+- ABM is B2B
+- How to Manage Your Home Without Losing Your Mind
+- Zero to One
+- The Innovator's Dilemma
+- Smarter Faster Better
+- Leadershift
+- Start with Why
+- Educated
+- Better than Before
+- Crucial Conversations
+- Tribal Leadership
+- Good to Great
+- The Culture Code
+- Radical Candor
+- Measure what Matters
+- The Soul of a New Machine
+- Grit
+- The Challenger Sale
+- The Lean Startup
+- And basically everything that Brandon Sanderson has ever published.